Definition of a Screenplay

 It is a medium of two senses – what we see and what we hear on the screen.
 A screenplay should limit the other senses to within these two, whereby conflict is driven by sight and sound.

-In its most basic form, a screenplay includes dialogue between characters, instructions for camera angles, transitions, descriptions of settings, and other elements essential to telling a story for the screen.
+In its most basic form, a screenplay includes various screenplay elements such as dialogue between characters, instructions for camera angles, transitions, descriptions of settings, and other elements essential to telling a story for the screen.

 Rewrites and revisions can occur several times as the story evolves in collaboration with various people like actors, directors, and producers.